gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 Checking key1 file1... fail (output does not match)
 ```

 In addition to the three sample key and text files included with the assignment (p1TestFiles), I've also included a the sample key and file for the sample in the text of the programming assignment (Prog-1-HillCipher.pdf).
 That sample is found in the files 'inkey4.txt' and 'infile4.txt'.
+Note that, for Java, infile4.txt may be a bit tricky, depending on how you check for letters, since it contains the Unicode RIGHT SINGLE QUOTATION MARK in several places.
+(The Unicode RIGHT SINGLE QUOTATION MARK is the fancy curly quote, which differs from the straight quote.)
+Won't say more, since I don't want to go too far in helping to write code.

 Some technical details: